wuxc/pywin32doc/md/PyCToolBarCtrl.md

   - [CommandToIndex](PyCToolBarCtrl.md#pyctoolbarctrlcommandtoindex)

-    Retrieve the zero-based index for the button associated with the specified command identifier.&nbsp;
+    Retrieve the zero-based index for the button associated with the specified command identifier\.&nbsp;

   - [CreateWindow](PyCToolBarCtrl.md#pyctoolbarctrlcreatewindow)